 Eureka, California

-Stop by the market and cultural center for unique finds and souvenirs to take back home.
-Gawk over the “The Pink Lady,” officially named J. Milton Carson House.
+Stop by the market and cultural center for unique finds and a gift shop with souvenirs to take back home.
+Gawk over the numerous exceptional historic Victorian homes, including the “The Pink Lady,” officially named J. Milton Carson House.
 The 1889 historic home was constructed in Queen Anne architectural style to be presented as a lovely wedding gift.
-Then, walk around Eureka to gape over the numerous other exceptional historic Victorian homes before heading out!

 Avenue of the Giants, California